phuzums/BookDatabase/README.md

  - Kinda sorta did polymorphism?
 Yusuf plz check it >_<
  - Added SORT_METHOD::SIMPLE for the base class to have
  - ^tried to use myDB as a baseclass to print stuff
+ - retargeted for the school's lab computers (SDK build 10.0.15063)

  TODO :
  - x Maybe have sort by wholesale cost too?